 If you are into cars or racing you have probably noticed that electric cars have an uncanny ability to accelerate much faster.
 Electric cars just seem to be able to zoom right up to speed off the start line but how so?
 What gives electric cars this impressive ability to accelerate so much faster than regular gasoline or diesel-powered vehicles?

 Electric cars are jam-packed with new technology that is top of the line and adds many advantages that you wouldn’t have with conventional combustion engine cars.
-Throughout the rest of this article, I will be discussing in more detail what allows electric cars to accelerate so much faster than a conventional vehicles.
+Throughout the rest of this article, I will be discussing in more detail what allows electric cars to accelerate so much faster than conventional vehicles.

 Why Do Electric Cars Accelerate Faster?

 As I answered previously, there are multiple reasons to contribute to why electric cars can zoom off the line and beat many top-of-the-line sports cars of today in a 0 to 60 race.
 One of the biggest reasons for this is contributed to the fact that electric cars don’t have a transmission like combustion engine cars.

 Traditional cars have fuel that goes to the engine, the fuel is combusted which produces the rotational power to move the car, but that energy has to pass through dozens of parts and gears to get to the wheels.
 Electric cars on the other hand use electricity instead of fuel.
 That electricity goes straight to the motor, and then the rotational power produced by the motor goes to a driveshaft that turns the wheels.